Motsols/bdd-tdd-with-js/README.md

 Start karma server locally (this runs js unit tests (specs):
 `karma start`
-(Karma is now running automatically when you make changes that)
+(Karma is now running automatically when you make changes that) To change the webdriver to a browser on your machine, check this link http://karma-runner.github.io/1.0/config/browsers.html

-To get BDD running, update features/step-definitions/instructions-steps.js:4 with the correct URL to your local index.html.
+To get BDD running, **update the URL** in features/step-definitions/instructions-steps.js:4 with the correct URL to your local index.html.
-To change the webdriver to a browser on your machine, check this link http://karma-runner.github.io/1.0/config/browsers.html

 Run BDD tests with
 `node ./node_modules/selenium-cucumber-js/index.js -r ./features/reports -s ./features/step-definitions`